We’re always excited for fresh faces to join our league - from those new to eight wheels, to experienced derby players.

 Fast-paced, full-contact, fun!
 Sound good?
 Get started on your derby journey with our Freshie program!
 Our annual new skater intake program runs from February through to November.
-It is open to those 18 or over who identify with the WFTDA Gender statement.
-We will teach you all you need to know from basic skating fundamentals to roller derby skills and game play.
+It is open to those 18 years or over who identify with the WFTDA Gender statement.
+We will teach you all you need to know from basic skating fundamentals to roller derby skills and gameplay.
 At the end of the program, you will be ready to hit the track and be drafted to our home teams.

 Our Freshie program also includes a stream to learn how to become an on-skates referee.